xorllc/emnes/README.md

 # Running the emulator

+First, you need to install PyPy.
+The standard Python implementation is way too slow to emulate the NES.
+This emulator runs about 60 times faster (3fps vs 180fps) in certain scenarios.
+You can install PyPy3 via `pyenv` on macOS.

+Then,

 1. Clone the repo
 2. From inside the repo, type `pip install .`.
 2. Type `emnes` to launch the emulator.